ionic-team/vscode-ionic/roadmap.md

 # ToDo

+- (feat) Build to ipa/apk/aab option - select options for keystore/password etc. Call it Prepare
+- (feat) Support flavors and schemes using the CLI
+- Detect plugins/platforms folders in a capacitor project and recommend removal
+- Use ionic generate to add page, component, service etc to an app
+- Switch to standalone components (one SCAM at a time then the base app module)

+### Use Capacitor Assets

+- Switch from cordova-res to capacitor/assets for splash and icon generation -- need to have logo.png and logo-dark.png, icon background color, icon background color dark, splash background color, splash background color dark as a set of minimum options
+  -- option to switch to custom mode with icon and splash -- generate will do ios, android and pwa

+### Certificates

 - Certificate setup for Windows (for Live Reload with HTTPS)
 - Handle scenario where openssl is not installed
 - SSL options for non-angular projects